Sobieski, Minnesota: History

-Sobieski was named after Polish Hero King John III Sobieski.
+Sobieski was named after Polish King John III Sobieski.
 The House of Sobieski was a noble family with a prominent role in Polish history, and the choice of name reflects the large Polish American element in the town's population.

-SOBIESKI, a city in sections 3-9 of Swan River Township, was incorporated as a village on December 2, 1915, and separated from the township on June 10, 1920.
-It was developed on the site of earlier communities; the first was a post office in section 4, 1875–1904, called Ledoux for Frank X. Ledoux, who owned a store and was first postmaster; the community was then called Swan River, although that post office, 1854–79, was established in Benton County, the name continuing until 1918 when changed to Sobieski for Prince Sobieski, hero of Poland; Swan River was also known as Green's Ferry and Aitkinsville, the latter because William A. Aitkin, the fur trader for whom Aitkin County was named, is buried there.
+Sobieski was incorporated as a village on December 2, 1915, within Sections 3-9 of Swan River Township, and separated from the township on June 10, 1920.
+It was developed on the site of earlier communities.
+The first was a post office in Section 4, 1875–1904, called "Ledoux" for Frank X. Ledoux, who owned a store and was first postmaster.
+The community was next called "Swan River", not to be confused with a post office that existed from 1854 to 1879 in Benton County.
+In 1918 the name was changed to Sobieski.
+The community was also known as "Green's Ferry" and "Aitkinsville", the latter because William A. Aitkin, the fur trader for whom Aitkin County was named, is buried there.

-Courtesy Minnesota Historical Society

-From what can be gathered, as many of the local people are of Kashubian-Polish Heritage, the naming of the community for Jan Sobieski is fitting for his association with the Kashubian Polish Hussars in defeating the Ottomans.
+From what can be gathered, as many of the local people are of Kashubian-Polish Heritage, the naming of the community for Jan Sobieski is fitting for his association with the Kashubian Polish Hussars in defeating the Ottomans, most notably at the Battle of Vienna in 1683.

 Geography

+Sobieski is in western Morrison County, 7 mi southwest of Little Falls, the county seat.
+Sobieski is bordered to the northwest by the city of Flensburg, to the north by Pike Creek Township, to the east, south, and west by Swan River Township, and partially to the west by Swanville Township.

-According to the United States Census Bureau, the city has a total area of 4.00 sqmi, all land.
+According to the U.S. Census Bureau, Sobieski has a total area of 4.00 sqmi, all of it recorded as land.
+The Swan River passes through the city, flowing east to the Mississippi River 3 mi away.